liu044100/SmileWeather/README.md

 ##### 1. Handle all complicated things about Search & Parse the weather data.

-You can search place by using `-(void)getPlacemarksFromString:(NSString*)string completion:(SmileWeatherPlacemarksCompletion)completion`, the completion block return array of the `CLPlacemark`.
+For example, you can search place by using `-(void)getPlacemarksFromString:(NSString*)string completion:(SmileWeatherPlacemarksCompletion)completion`, the completion block return array of the `CLPlacemark`.

 ```
 [[SmileWeatherDownLoader sharedDownloader] getPlacemarksForSearchDisplayFromString:@"cupertino" completion:^(NSArray *placeMarks, NSError *error) {